SumoLogic/sumologic-aws-lambda/loggroup-lambda-connector/Readme.md

     Test - will match testlogroup, logtestgroup and LogGroupTest
 ```

+**DESTINATION_ARN**: This specifies ARN of the Destination to Subscribe the log group.

-**LAMBDA_ARN**: This specifies ARN of the lambda functions.
+Lambda Destination ARN :- This specifies ARN of the Lambda function.
 Also you have to specify FunctionName attribute in your lambda function so that AWS does not generate random function name.
 This is to avoid making changes to the lambda function configuration in case your lambda function gets created again.

 ```
     {